Closed Head Injury

 - Feeling fatigued or tired

-- Loss of balance, feeling light-headed or dizzy
+- Loss of balance or lightheadedness

-- Increased sensitivity to sounds, light, distractions
+- Increased sensitivity to sounds, light, or distractions

 - Blurred vision or eyes that tire easily